|Academic Profile |

 He has taught Big Data and Accounting Analytics, Managerial Accounting, Financial Accounting, Intermediate Accounting, Accounting for Managers (MBA), and Financial Statement Analysis and Valuation (MBA).
 At Yale, he was a Teaching Fellow for various PhD-level statistics and economics courses.

 Dr Cheong has published in the Journal of Accounting Research (JAR), Management Science, Journal of Accounting, Auditing and Finance, and he has presented at the University of Chicago's JAR annual conference (only six papers were selected for this annual event).

-He received a University Fellowship from Yale University (for PhD), and a scholarship from the Singapore-MIT Alliance (for Masters).
+He was awarded a University Fellowship from Yale University (for PhD), and a scholarship from the Singapore-MIT Alliance (for Masters).
 As an undergraduate, he studied at Carnegie Mellon University for one year, with support from Bechtel Grant.

 |Corporate governance, Analyst forecast, Management guidance, Investor responses.|